 A tax ratio represents the property tax level for a property class in relation to the residential property class.
 The tax ratio for residential properties is required by legislation to be equal to one (1.0).
 The tax ratios established for property classes determine how the tax rate for that class compares to the residential tax rate.
-For example, the commercial tax ratio for 2021 is 1.912000 which means that, for every residential property tax dollar paid, the commercial property class pays \$1.912 based on its current value assessment.
+For example, the commercial tax ratio for 2022 is 1.912000 which means that, for every residential property tax dollar paid based on assessed value, the commercial property class pays \$1.912 based on its current value assessment.